cugu/awesome-forensics/LIBS.md

 List of libraries that can be used in forensic software.
-This is mostly just an extension of the ovelibyal/rview of [github.com/libyal/libyal](https://github.com/libyal/libyal/wiki/Overview), which is an insane collection of parsers.
+This is mostly just an extension of the overview of [github.com/libyal/libyal](https://github.com/libyal/libyal/wiki/Overview), which is an insane collection of parsers.

 | URL                                                                   | Description                                                                | Language         | Last Commit                                                                               | Stars                                                                                   | License                                                                           |